Please read https://joyful2beeblogs.com/2017/06/20/the-death-of-many-dreams/ to give you the background on how our marriage began to crumble.

 My vision became clearer

-Now in retrospect I see that from the beginning he was OCD about a lot of things and it worsened.
-With issues with his father he had suffered great emotional pain.
+Now in retrospect I see that from the beginning he was OCD about a lot of things and it worsened over the years.
+Issues with his father had caused emotional pain.

 I am not excusing all of his behaviors because of toxic levels of glucose or possibly PTSD.
 I only want to understand why things progressed as they did.
 But I did not deserve the ways he treated me!
 No matter what the cause he had no right to treat me the way he did.
 But at last I understood why.